abraunegg/onedrive/README.md

       Only download remote changes --disable-upload-validation
-      Disable upload validation when uploading to OneDrive --enable-logging
+      Disable upload validation when uploading to OneDrive --dry-run
+      Perform a trial sync with no changes made
+  --enable-logging
       Enable client activity to a separate log file --force-http-1.1